 Historic Sites of Manitoba: Emerson Telephone Exchange Building (15 Main Street, Emerson, Municipality of Emerson-Franklin)

-This small brick building on Main Street in Emerson was designed by architect Alexander D. Melville and erected in 1928 by contractor Alfred Henry Bears for the Manitoba Telephone System.
-It was vacant at the time of a 2020 site visit.
-The cast-iron fence in front of the building is original.
+This one-storey brick building on Main Street in Emerson, measuring 20 feet by 40 feet, was designed by architect Alexander D. Melville and built in 1928 by contractor Alfred Henry Bears, at a cost of about $6,000, to house local circuitry for the Manitoba Telephone System.

 Telephone Exchange Building at Emerson